Director of Conservation and Advocacy

 The newly created role of Director of Conservation & Advocacy is a senior leader within CPAWS-BC responsible for the oversight and implementation of conservation campaigns and advocacy.
 They will provide leadership in developing and enacting campaign strategy, developing effective government relations and advocacy plans, oversee stakeholder relations and coalition-building strategies in order to work towards conservation goals.

 The Director of Conservation and Advocacy has overall responsibility for:

-- Facilitating all government relations related to CPAWS-BC’s conservation program and campaign areas, including lobbying activities, preparation of policy papers and briefs.
+• Facilitating all government relations related to CPAWS-BC’s conservation program and campaign areas, including lobbying activities, and preparation of policy papers and briefs.

 CPAWS-BC strives to maintain and expand a diverse and inclusive workforce.
 We strongly encourage applicants to state whether they are part of a visible minority, experience challenges with ableism, or are Indigenous.
 We also welcome applicants who are diverse in other ways, including in sexual orientation, gender identity, or other aspects that contribute to the mosaic of backgrounds at CPAWS-BC.

 Applications will be received and reviewed on a rolling basis, with an intended start date no later than November 1, 2022.

 Your application has been successfully submitted.